nomad-software/nomad.uk.net/markdown/articles/fear-of-contributing-to-open-source-software.md

 <time>Posted on 10th July 2013 by [Gary Willoughby](/pages/about.html)</time>

-I’m currently considering contributing to an open source software project and while i feel i could make a worthwhile effort i’ve always had fears about doing so.
+I’m currently considering contributing to an open source software project and while I feel I could make a worthwhile effort i’ve always had fears about doing so.
 In this article i’ll explain these fears perhaps because other developers may feel the same.
 Then later, i’ll try and come up with some solutions.
-So lets get started listing the main issues i have.
+So lets get started listing the main issues I have.

 ## Not knowing project procedures